akretion/odoo2dev/README.rst

 Optionally and depending on the inputs:
   - ODEV_INSTALL: comma-separated list of modules to install
-  - ODEV_UNINSTALL: comma-separated list of modules to uninstall
+  - ODEV_REMOVE: comma-separated list of modules to uninstall
-  - ODEV_RESET_PASSWORD: boolean flag to reset password to default 'admin'
+  - ODEV_PASSWORD_RESET: boolean flag to reset password to default 'admin'
-  - ODEV_LOGO_PATH: path to the logo (favicon) that should be used
+  - ODEV_FAVICON_PATH: path to the favicon logo that should be used
   - execute provided script with [SCRIPT] [SCRIPT_ARGS] or ODEV_SCRIPT env vars